-The calculated flows were distributed over Mallard Creek in the form of incremental inflow (identified on the modeled reach schematic as IF).
+The calculated flow from the Bingham Equation was distributed over Chase Creek in the form of incremental inflow (identified on the modeled reach schematic as IF).
 The IF was distributed in proportion to the length of each segment.

 3.5 Critical Conditions